-In the field of logo design, you will find that most logos consist of lettering, often called a logotype, and a symbol or icon called a logomark.
+In the field of logo design, you will find that most logos consist of lettering, often called a logotype design, and a symbol or icon called a logomark.

 But what do these terms mean?
-What are the differences between a logotype and a logomark?
+What are the differences between a logotype and a logomark design?

 A logotype refers to words or the name of a business that is designed in a special way.
 Examples include Pinterest, eBay, Yahoo, Coca-Cola or Google.